ME495-Navigation/slam-project-sdalal1/README.md

 This repository consists of several ROS packages
 - `nuturtle_description` - Contains the URDF of the turtlebot and launches it
 - `nusim` - Simulation of the turtlebot in RVIZ
+- `nuturtle_control` - Controlling the robot kinematics

 The C++ library created here are:
-- `turtlelib` - SE2 transformation library
+- `turtlelib` - Diff Drive robot kinematics library